-On the other hand, a controlled delay is when we step back and allow our minds room to process the task as a whole.
+On the other hand, a controlled delay is when we step back and allow our minds to process the task as a whole.

 This type of delay is beneficial because it promotes creativity, enhances our focus, and helps us realize our priorities.

-A controlled delay also enhances our focus because, unlike procrastination, we don’t experience that “deadline panic” that comes when we wait until the last minute to complete things.
+It also enhances our focus because, unlike procrastination, we don’t experience that “deadline panic” that comes when we wait until the last minute to complete things.
 Instead, we are refreshed, full of ideas, and ready to complete the task and store it away.

-For, as Pychyl would say, “while all procrastination is delay, not all delay is procrastination,” and it is our job to learn the difference so we can make better use of our downtime.
+For, as Pychyl would say, “while all procrastination is a delay, not all delay is procrastination,” and it is our job to learn the difference so we can make better use of our downtime.

 So, next time you have a task or problem, remember that a controlled delay can be very beneficial to your creative process!
 Just be careful because a controlled delay can easily become procrastination.